Exempt Employee Status: What Does It Mean?

 An exempt computer professional’s primary duty must involve working on or with computers beyond simply using them.
 Below are some of the job duties that would qualify as exempt computer-related work:

-- Design, development, testing, modification, and documentation of computer systems or programs based on user, system, or machine operating specifications
+- Design, development, testing, modification, and documentation of computer systems or computer programs based on user, system, or machine operating specifications.

 This is the category that’s the trickiest to define.
-Basically, it means that the employee “keeps the business running.”
+Basically, an administrative-exempt employee is someone who “keeps the business running.”
 Think of administrative employees as those who provide support to the operational workers.
+For example: human resources employees, payroll administration managers, and the staff who manage your records, accounting, public relations, budgeting, and marketing.

-According to FLSA regulations, exempt administrative job duties must:
+According to FLSA regulations, exempt administrative work job duties must:

 - Be office or non-manual work.